Samanid Empire: Intermediate period (907–961)

+By 945, the Turkic military slave faction (who were formerly recruited by the Samanid rulers in positions of governance) were fully in charge of the government.
+By this time, the Samanid family only held nominal power; similar to how the Buyids held de facto power over the Abbasid Caliphate around the same time.

 Alp Tigin, nominal vassal of the Samanids, conquered Ghazna in 962 from the Lawik dynasty.
 The fifth of these commanders was Sebüktigin, who governed Ḡazna for twenty years till 387 AH/997 CE with the title (as it appears from his tomb inscription) of al-ḥājeb al-ajall (most noble commander).
 He would later be the founder of an independent dynasty based in Ghazna, following the decline of the Samanid Empire in the 990s.

 Decline and fall (961–999)

 The power of the Samanids began to crumble in the latter half of the 10th century.
 In 962, one of the ghulams, Alp Tigin, commander of the army in Khorasan, seized Ghazna and established himself there.
-His successors, however, including Sebük Tigin, continued to rule as Samanid "governors".
-With the weakened Samanids facing rising challenges from the Karakhanids for control of Transoxiana, Sebük later took control of all the provinces south of the Oxus and established the Ghaznavid Empire.
+His successors, however, including Sabuktigin, continued to rule as Samanid "governors".
+With the weakened Samanids facing rising challenges from the Karakhanids for control of Transoxiana, Sabuktigin later took control of all the provinces south of the Oxus and established the Ghaznavid Empire.

 In 992, a Karakhanid, Harun Bughra Khan, grandson of the paramount tribal chief of the Karluk confederation Sultan Satuq Bughra Khan, captured Bukhara, the Samanid capital.
 Harun died shortly afterwards, however, and the Samanids returned to Bukhara.
 In 999, Nasr b.
 Ali, a nephew of Harun, returned and took possession of Bukhara, meeting little resistance.
-The Samanid domains were split up between the Ghaznavids, who gained Khorasan and Afghanistan, and the Karakhanids, who received Transoxiana; the Oxus River thus became the boundary between the two rival empires.
+The Samanid domains were split up between the Ghaznavids, who gained Khorasan, and the Karakhanids, who received Transoxiana; the Oxus River thus became the boundary between the two rival empires.